hrishioa/sharded-interval-queue/README.md

 A no-dependencies, persistent store sharded queue that runs async functions in timed intervals while preserving ordering.
 A simpler single-process version is [Async Interval Queue](https://www.npmjs.com/package/async-interval-queue), which works in single-threaded environments.
 Run out of the box using the integrated global object for testing, then connect a persistent adapter of your choice.
 Integrated support for [LowDB](https://github.com/typicode/lowdb) (slower, but quick and easy persistence), or [Redis](https://github.com/NodeRedis/node_redis) for much faster and scalable persistent caching.
 Roll your own otherwise, it's pretty easy.

-Integrated decorator to wrap your functions.
+Includes a decorator to wrap your functions.
 Comes with some tests for global object, lowdb and redis adapters to test your implementation.

+If you'd like to understand how the sharding works (and help me improve it), have a look at [the theory](https://hrishioa.github.io/sharding-the-interval-queue-theory/).

 ## Installation